 How can parents encourage young children to form a habit of giving right up to adulthood?
 The answer lies in transforming our social culture, where self-service becomes the default, where giving becomes part of our DNA.

 Dr Carol Loy, Director of Curriculum at Kinderland Singapore, shares tips and ideas on how parents can instill the spirit of giving in our children from a young age.

 Why it is important to instill the spirit of giving from young?

 - Higher chance of children volunteering to adulthood

 When children are exposed to the concept of giving from young such as when they decide to donate their used books to charity, there are higher chances for them to put it into practice and continue the habit of giving through adulthood.

-This is because children absorb all the information around them in their early years and it is therefore recommended to nurture good values to them as early as possible.
+This is because children absorb all the information around them in their early years and it is therefore recommended to nurture good values in them as early as possible.

 - Personal development and growth

 As children embrace the spirit of giving, they learn what it means to be a global citizen, the multiplier effects of small acts, and the difference they can make on others.
 They also get to learn about the world beyond their own experiences, reflect on what giving means to them, and the kind of changes they would like to see.

 How can parents introduce or teach the concept of giving in children?